Take a break from the city and explore beyond Berlin's walls with one of our recommended days out by rail.

 Görlitz has a fascinating history, and is one of Germany’s best-preserved medieval towns.
 Its 13th-century walls and imposing Kaisertrutz tower are still standing, testament to the town‘s important position in Europe's oldest east-west trading route, from Santiago di Compostela to Kiev.

-Since this is a longer journey than our other recommendations, consider staying overnight at one of the many hotels and sampling the local food - it’s one of few places in the world where it’s possible to enjoy Silesian cuisine.
+Since this is a longer journey than our other recommendations, consider staying overnight at one of the many hotels and sampling the local food, it’s one of few places in the world where it’s possible to enjoy Silesian cuisine.

 European city breaks by rail from London

-It's easier than ever to take the train to the continent - and capital cities are by no means the only destinations available to those planning a city break by rail.
+It's easier than ever to take the train across Europe - and capital cities are by no means the only destinations available to those planning a city break by rail.